 Nausea and vomiting

-Another one of the early symptoms of brain aneurysm is nausea and vomiting.
+Another one of the early symptoms of a brain aneurysm is nausea and vomiting.
 This is also caused by the pressure inside the brain that is caused when an aneurysm pops or ruptures.

 It is also possible for an aneurysm to cause this symptom if the aneurysm is pressing directly on a part of the brain.
 As the aneurysm grows larger, it pushes against the brain, and can cause nausea and vomiting.